ALex-Everett-Liu/luhmann-roam/README.md

 ## Acknowledgements

-- Inspired by Niklas Luhmann's Zettelkasten method
+- Inspired by Niklas Luhmann's Zettelkasten method and Roam Research
 - Built with vanilla JavaScript to minimize dependencies
 - Designed for personal knowledge management and organization